mondele/btt-writer-docs/docs/dUpload.rst

-tS for Desktop: Uploading or Exporting Your Work
+BTT Writer for the Desktop: Uploading or Exporting Your Work
 ==========================================================

 .. image:: ../images/BTTwriterDesktop.gif